Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Conclusion

 Our work also motivates several interesting research directions.
 First, while we obtain elegant asymptotically valid uncertainty quantification for fixed $\xbf$, uniform in $\ybf$, we lack uniform guarantees over $\xbf$.
 The same limitation holds for causal random forests.
 As such, when testing $H_0\colon\PYgXz=\PYgXo$ for several test points $\xbf$ one quickly encounters a multiple testing issue.
 A uniform bound in $\xbf$ would allow for a test of $H_0\colon \Prob_{\Ybf \mid \Xbf}^{0}=\Prob_{\Ybf \mid \Xbf}^{1}$ with asymptotic guarantees.
 This is already possible, in the sense that rejecting $H_0\colon\PYgXz=\PYgXo$ for a test point $\xbf$ implies that $\Prob_{\Ybf \mid \Xbf}^{0}=\Prob_{\Ybf \mid \Xbf}^{1}$ does not hold.
 On the other hand, even if $\PYgXz=\PYgXo$ holds, it could be because they are the same or because we chose a test point $\xbf$ where they coincide.
 Second, since we were mainly interested in $\tau_k(\xbf)$, we did not discuss potential estimators that could be derived from the estimate $\htauk$, such as the CATE, and what guarantees could be derived for this estimator.
 Finally, we note that the methodology might also be used to study the difference in two conditional distributions more generally, not necessarily with a causal interpretation.

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

 This work is part of the DIGPHAT project which was supported by a grant from the French government, managed by the National Research Agency (ANR), under the France 2030 program, with reference ANR-22-PESN-0017.
 The computational requirements for this work were supported in part by the NYU Langone High Performance Computing (HPC) Core's resources and personnel.
+JP was supported by SNSF Grant 218343.